 Our next special case is squaring a binomial.
 Or, in other words, multiplying a binomial by itself.
 We should be able to accomplish this feat without resorting to the cloning process; the technology is still too new and untested anyway.

-To square a binomial, we can, of course, write out the binomial two times and use FOIL as usual.
+To square a binomial, we can, of course, write out the binomial two times and use distribution as normal.

 Find (7x + 4)2.

-In the above example, look at the terms we found from using FOIL: the product of the outer terms was the same as the product of the inner terms.
+In the above example, look at the middle terms we got: they were totally identical.
 Let's do another example and see if this happens again.
 We have a feeling it might.
 Are you getting the same feeling?

 This means we want to find (x + y)(x + y).
-Using FOIL, we find
+Let's do this thing.

-There's a big, glaring "2xy" in there.
-Remember the Alamo, and remember the 2xy.
+Be careful: (a + b)2 is not the same as a2 + b2.
+There's a big, glaring "2ab" in there.
+Remember the Alamo, and remember the 2ab.

 Find a binomial whose square is 4x2 + 4x + 1.

 From the wording of the problem, we can assume there is such a binomial.
 If not, this example is sending us on a wild goose chase, and we really don't appreciate it.
 It could have at least sent us on a domesticated goose chase.
-They are much easier to catch.
+They're much easier to catch.